Travelling with children can be rewarding and fun if you're properly prepared and do your research before you leave.

 Applying for citizenship for a child commissioned through international surrogacy

 Children born pursuant to a surrogacy arrangement may be entitled to Australian citizenship provided they meet the requirements of the Australian Citizenship Act 2007.
-Further advice is available from the Department of Citizenship and Immigration (provide link).
+Further advice is available from the Department of Immigration and Border Protection.

-You should also familiarise yourself with the Department of Immigration and Citizenship Fact Sheet 36a on International Surrogacy Arrangements.
+You should also familiarise yourself with the Department of Immigration and Border Protection Fact Sheet 36a on International Surrogacy Arrangements.

 Applying for a passport for a child commissioned through international surrogacy